jc-costa/Stick_Percolation_Model/README.md

 The specific objectives of this project include:

+1. **Identify Percolation Pathways**: Determine the value of 'N' and value of 'a' at which percolation pathways begin to exist within the thin-film resistor network.
+This is a critical threshold for the functionality of the resistor.

-1. **Compute Impedance**: Develop algorithms to compute the impedance of the conducting pathways within the thin-film resistor network.
+2. **Compute Impedance**: Develop algorithms to compute the impedance of the conducting pathways within the thin-film resistor network.
 This step is crucial for understanding the electrical behavior of the resistor.

-2. **Identify Percolation Pathways**: Determine the value of 'N' at which percolation pathways begin to exist within the thin-film resistor network.
-This is a critical threshold for the functionality of the resistor.

 ## Getting Started